 Do Don't Wash hands with warm, soapy water before preparing food.
-To ensure hands are clean of unwanted germs, wash them for the length of time it takes to sing "Happy Birthday" twice, or about 20 seconds. • Wash meat, poultry, seafood, or eggs.
+To ensure hands are clean of unwanted germs, wash them for the length of time it takes to sing "Happy Birthday" twice, or about 20 seconds. • Wash meat, poultry, seafood or eggs.
 Rinse whole fruits and vegetables under cold running water Dry using a salad spinner or clean cloth.
 Use soap or detergent on produce items.
-Wash any surface, hands, utensil, or raw food that has touched uncooked meat, poultry, seafood, eggs, or flour before using them.
-Eat uncooked meat, poultry, seafood, eggs, flour, or foods that have touched these items.
+Wash any surface, hands, utensils or raw food that has touched uncooked meat, poultry, seafood, eggs or flou before using them.
+Eat uncooked meat, poultry, seafood, eggs, flour or oods that have touched these items.
 Clean cooking surfaces and utensils with hot, soapy water after every use.
-Reuse cutting boards, utensils, or plates that have touched uncooked poultry, meat, eggs, seafood, or flour unless washed with hot, soapy water.
-Use separate cutting boards for produce and uncooked meat, poultry, eggs, and seafood.
-Use the same cutting board for all food items.
-Use the Safe Cooking Temperatures handout and a food thermometer to make sure food is properly cooked through.
-Serve or consume meat, poultry, or seafood that has not been tested with a food thermometer or has been tested but doesn't meet temperature requirements.
-Keep seafood, meat, and poultry at 140°F or above between cooking and serving.
+Reuse cutting boards, utensils or plates that have touched uncooked poultry, meat, eggs, seafood or flour unl ss washed with hot, soapy water.
+Use separate cutting boards for produce and uncooked meat, poultry, eggs and seafood.
+Use the same cutting board for all food items. • Use the Safe Cooking Temperatures handout and a food thermometer to make sure food has reached a safe internal temperature.
+Serve or consume meat, poultry or seafood that has not been tested with a food thermometer or has been tested but doesn't meet temperature requirements.
+Keep seafood, meat and poultry at 140°F or above between cooking and serving.
 Allow food to cool before refrigerating.
 Refrigerate food within 2 hours.
 Let perishable food sit out for more than 2 hours.